 Secure Execution Environments

-(a) the use of separated secure execution environments through the software installed inside the multi-purpose device;
+- The use of separated secure execution environments through the software installed inside the multi-purpose device

-(b) mechanisms to ensure that the software or device has not been altered by the payer or by a third party;
+- Mechanisms to ensure that the software or device has not been altered by the payer or by a third party

-(c) where alterations have taken place, mechanisms to mitigate the consequences thereof.
+- Where alterations have taken place, mechanisms to mitigate the consequences thereof”

 Technology, algorithms, and parameters

-With Okay we mitigate this by adding a second layer of security to the user input, using a PKI encryption, making this sensitive information not known to the Okay server.
-This means that even if the security of our data center is broken, it will not allow any access to the users’ inputs, this information can only be decrypted by our customers.
+With Okay, we mitigate this by adding a second layer of security to the user input.
+We do this by using a PKI encryption, making sensitive information not known to the Okay server.
+This means that even if the security of our data center is broken, it will not allow any access to the users’ inputs (this information can only be decrypted by our customers).

 In the second paragraph, there is an acknowledgment that any kind of multi-purpose device can be compromised.
 With Okay we are able to take this a bit further.

-In our opinion, we should make the assumption that any device is already compromised, and if it is not yet, it can easily be.
+We choose to act under the assumption that any device is already compromised.
+Or if it is not yet already, it can easily be.
 The vast majority of devices are running out-of-date operating systems, with many known security vulnerabilities, some of which can even be deployed with the attacker only knowing your phone number.